sproutcore/build-tools/README.md

 ## Installation/Setup

+There are three ways to get started.
+You can,

+1. Clone the getting started project

+        git clone git://github.com/mauritslamers/getting-started.git

-Create a new blank project, or cd into an existing one:
+2. `cd` into an existing sproutcore project

+        cd my_existing_sc_project

+3. Or, you can also create a new project for testing if you have the existing Ruby build tools installed:

         sproutcore init MyProject
         cd my_project

-Then, download a basic `package.json` file that you can edit.
+### package.json

+If it doesn't already exist, download a template `package.json` file into your project's root directory and edit it.

     curl "https://raw.githubusercontent.com/mauritslamers/getting-started/newbt/package.json" > package.json

-Edit this file for your specific project.
 You will want to change the name, description, and repository/bug URLs; and optionally the author, license, keywords and homepage attributes.

-Now run the following commands:
+### Installing the new build tools and Sproutcore

+Run the following commands to install the build tools using the node package manager as well as cloning the proper branch of the Sproutcore framework into your project:

     npm install
     mkdir frameworks
     cd frameworks
-    git clone git@github.com:sproutcore/sproutcore.git
+    git clone git://github.com/sproutcore/sproutcore.git
     cd sproutcore
     git checkout team/mauritslamers/newbt

+### Create a build tools configuration file

-Create the following file named `sc_config` in the root level of your directory:
+Create the following file named `sc_config` in the root level of your directory if it doesn't exist so that the build tools know how to build your project:

-    sc_require('apps/my_project/sc_config');

     var my_project = BT.AppBuilder.create({
       path: 'apps/my_project'